 Dual diagnosis addiction treatment is any program that takes into consideration both mental illness and addiction.
 A provider who offers dual diagnosis services will ensure that patients receive treatment for both mental health and substance abuse, so they can fully recover.
 The term “dual diagnosis” refers to a person who has both a mental health disorder and a substance use disorder.
 In some cases, they may be called co-morbid conditions or co-occurring disorders.

-While each person’s treatment plan will vary based upon their individual needs, what is known is that individuals with a dual diagnosis need treatment for both mental illness and addiction.
+While each person’s treatment plan will vary based upon their individual needs, what is known is that individuals with a co-occurring disorders need treatment for both mental illness and addiction.
 Dual diagnosis treatment is therefore comprehensive and evaluates symptoms related to mental illness and addiction.
 Typically, treatment will involve behavioral approaches like counseling, paired with medications.
 For example, a person may participate in medication-assisted treatment for addiction, and/or take medications to address mental health conditions like depression, while also working with a therapist for individual counseling sessions.

 Some counseling approaches have been found to be particularly effective for dual diagnosis treatment, according to NIDA.
 These approaches include:

 While receiving dual diagnosis treatment is critical for those who live with both a mental illness and addiction, the reality is that many people do not get the services they need.
 According to recent data, 52.5% of those with a dual diagnosis get no treatment, whereas 34.5% receive mental health services only.
 Just 9.1% receive both mental health and substance abuse services.